Twelve Tribes communities: Beliefs and practices

-One noted aspect of the group is its insistence on using the name "Yahshua", as opposed to Jesus.
-Because the name "Yahshua" represents the nature of Jesus, the group similarly bestows upon each member a Hebrew name that is meant to reflect the personality of the individual.
+One noted aspect of the group is its insistence on using the name "Yahshua" for Jesus.
+Believing that the name "Yahshua" represents the nature of Jesus, the group bestows upon each member a Hebrew name that is meant to reflect the personality of the individual.

 The group believes there are Three Eternal Destinies.
-It believes that after the Fall of Man every person is given a conscience; and that after dying every person goes to a state of being called death regardless of faith.
-Upon the second coming, believers will be brought back for the thousand years to reign with "Yahshua" before the last judgment.
+It believes that after the Fall of Man, every person was given a conscience, and that after dying, every person goes to a state of being called death regardless of their faith.
+Upon the future second coming, believers will be brought back for the thousand years to reign with "Yahshua" before the last judgment.
 At the end of this millennium, all of the nonbelievers will be judged according to their deeds and put into one of two groups: the righteous and the filthy/unjust.
-The filthy and the unjust will be sent to the Lake of Fire while the righteous will go on into eternity and fill the universe.
+The filthy and the unjust will be sent to the Lake of fire while the righteous will go on into eternity and fill the universe.

+After relocating to Island Pond, the Tribes developed a distinctive style of dress.
+Men wore modest, long shirts paired with vests and tied their shoulder-length hair back in a club.
+Women dressed in long pinafores, skirts, or pantaloons with loose-fitting blouses.
+They kept their hair long and, following 1 Corinthians 11:5, covered their heads during church services with a headscarf—a symbol of submission to their husbands and to the elders, who themselves submit to the authority of Yahshua.
+Their diet centered on whole-grain bread, which they regarded as nourishment for both body and soul.

 Leadership and structure

-The leadership within is structured as a series of Councils which consists of local councils, regional councils, and a global Apostolic Council; the group is also overseen within these councils by a fluid number of teachers, deacons, deaconesses, elders and apostles.
-Gene Spriggs is highly regarded as the first person to open up his home to brothers and sisters, but members state that he is not regarded as a spiritual figurehead.
+The leadership within is structured as a series of Councils, which consist of local councils, regional councils, and a global Apostolic Council; the group is also overseen within these councils by a fluid number of teachers, deacons, deaconesses, elders, and apostles.
+Gene Spriggs is highly regarded as the first person to open up his home to members, but members state that he is not viewed as a spiritual figurehead.

-The group operates as a 501(d) – "for-profit organization with a religious purpose and a common treasury."
+In the United States the group operates as a 501(d) organization (a for-profit organization with a religious purpose and a common treasury).
 The community pays property taxes, but the 501(d) structure tends to result in no income tax liability.
+The group operates as a tax-exempt religious organization in Australia.

 Courtship and marriage

-Courtship within the Community involves a "waiting period" in which the man or woman expresses their desire to get to know the other person.
-The couple then receives input from the community while spending time together.
+Courtship within the community involves a "waiting period" in which the man or woman expresses their desire to get to know another person.
+The potential couple then receives input from the community while spending time together.
 The couple is betrothed (engaged) if their parents (or the entire community, if they are adults) confirm their love and compatibility; the couple is then permitted to hold hands.

 Weddings are dramatized pre-enactments of what the group believes will happen at the end of time when "Yahshua" returns to earth for his bride.